will-bryant/stb-tester/README.rst

     or failures in the system under test that you wish to visually classify as different from a test failure).

-class TestError(Exception)
-    The test failed but it wasn't the fault of the system under test.

 .. <end python docs>